Shu244/clouDL/README.md

 3) Multipe/exponential search
 4) Predetermined List

-Then execute <code>bash quick_start.sh resume bucket_name</code> to update hyperparameter json and spin up a new cluster.
+Then execute <code>bash quick_start.sh resume project_id bucket_name</code> to update hyperparameter json and spin up a new cluster.

 ## Manual Tests:
-Execute <code>bash quick_start.sh manual bucket_name</code> to move everything to cloud storage but not spin up a cluster.
+Execute <code>bash quick_start.sh manual project_id bucket_name</code> to move everything to cloud storage but not spin up a cluster.
 This is helpful to run manual tests.